FilOzone/filecoin-services-payments/README.md

 #### `getAccountInfoIfSettled(address token, address owner)`

-A read-only function that provides a real-time snapshot of an account's financial health by simulating a full settlement at the current block.
+This is a key read-only function that provides a real-time snapshot of an account's financial health.
+It works by performing an off-chain simulation of what the account's state *would be* if a settlement were to happen at the current block, without actually making any state changes.

-- **When to use:** Essential for UIs and monitoring tools to display an account's status.
-Operators can use this to check if a client is sufficiently funded before attempting an action that increases lockup.
-- **Parameters**:
-  - `token`: ERC20 token contract address.
-  - `owner`: The account address to query.
-- **Returns**:
+**Why and How to Use This Function**

+This function is the primary tool for monitoring an account's solvency and should be used by all participants in the system.

+-   **For Service Providers and Operators:** Before performing a service or attempting a transaction that increases a client's lockup (like `modifyRailLockup` or `modifyRailPayment`), call this function to assess risk.
+A `fundedUntilEpoch` that is in the past or very near the current block number is a strong indicator that the client is underfunded and that a termination of the rail may be necessary to activate the safety hatch.
+-   **For Clients (Payers):** This function allows clients to monitor their own account health.
+By checking `fundedUntilEpoch` and `availableFunds`, they can determine when a top-up is needed to avoid service interruptions or defaulting on their payment obligations.
+-   **For UIs and Dashboards:** This is the essential endpoint for building user-facing interfaces.
+It provides all the necessary information to display an account's total balance, what's available for withdrawal, its "burn rate", and a clear "funded until" status.

+**Understanding the Returned Values**

-  - `fundedUntilEpoch`: The future epoch at which the account will run out of funds given its current balance and total lockup rate.
-A very large number indicates it's funded indefinitely (or has a zero rate).
+-   **`fundedUntilEpoch`:** The future epoch at which the account is projected to run out of funds, given its current balance and `currentLockupRate`.
+    -   If this value is `type(uint256).max`, it means the account has a zero lockup rate and is funded indefinitely.
+    -   If this value is in the past, the account is currently in deficit and cannot be settled further for active rails.
-  - `currentFunds`: The raw balance of the account.
+-   **`currentFunds`:** The raw, total balance of tokens held by the account in the contract.
-  - `availableFunds`: The funds that would be available for withdrawal if a settlement were to happen now.
+-   **`availableFunds`:** The portion of `currentFunds` that is *not* currently locked.
+This is the amount the user could successfully withdraw if they called `withdraw` right now.
-  - `currentLockupRate`: The aggregate lockup rate per epoch across all of the owner's active rails.
+-   **`currentLockupRate`:** The aggregate "burn rate" of the account, representing the total `paymentRate` per epoch summed across all of the owner's active rails.

 ### Operator Management